thiagosfsilva/SAMED_PPGEB/planning/course_structure.md

 - **Lecture 4**: "Judgment is not invited (Gigerenzer)"

     - What is a hypothesis?
     - What does it mean to test hypotheses?
     - Do we always need a hypothesis?
     - Popper, Platt
     - Hypotheses as models

       - Hypotheses in the frequentist view

         - What is a p-value?
 What does it measure?
         - The cult of significance

+          - There is no defense of blanket 5% alpha
+          - In fact other areas don't use it - physics and the "5-sigma" certainty
         - The null is meaningless without an alternative, since "not null" means "anything else"
         - Absence of evidence is not evidence of absence.
 Failing to reject the null does not mean accepting it as true (otherwise you might as well calculate *p* for the alternative and run with it)
         - the traditional frequentist approach makes sense for controlled experiments, but most ecology is observational, so there is no true decision.
 We are then more interested in estimating effect sizes that in making yes/no decisions.
+        - Most of the hypothesis testing theory ecologists mis(use) today was developed at the beginning of last century, before computers.
+How much of it still makes sense today?
-  - A problem of unimportant, uninformative hypotheses
+  - The problem of unimportant, uninformative hypotheses

-    - The Earth is round, p <0.05, Is there a difference, mindless statistics, the difference between significant and non significant results is not significant
+    - Readings: the Earth is round, p <0.05, Is there a difference - a nonsensical question, mindless statistics, the difference between significant and non significant results is not significant
-- Improving frequentist hypothesis testing
+  - Can we make better use of frequentist hypothesis testing?

     - Make specific predictions
     - Do you homework before the experiment - define your sig, power, and estimate your N beforehand.
     - Refrain from two-tailed tests.
 Sure if you have a decent question you at least expect a **direction** for the effect?
-- A non-hypothetical frequentist approach: parameter uncertainty and exact p-values
+  - Do we need to do hypothesis testing?
+A non-hypothetical frequentist approach through estimating parameter uncertainty and assessing it using p-values

+    - Still, confidence intervals will make more sense than p-values here.
+But no need to worry, they are equivalent.
 - Hypotheses and error estimation in the Bayesian view
   - ?
 - Model comparison revisited
   - Anderson and Burham
+  - Pure likelihoodness - is all evidence relative?

 - New efforts: second generation p-values (https://www.statisticalevidence.com/second-generation-p-values), or how they sneaked a prior into my frequentist analysis